Add a portfolio backlog level

 - Update ProcessConfiguration to add the Initiative portfolio backlog

-You can apply the same steps if you work with a team project based on the Scrum or CMMI process.
+You can apply the same steps if you work with a project based on the Scrum or CMMI process.
 When you're done, you'll get to manage your portfolio of projects by grouping work within these four levels: User Stories (or Product backlog items or Requirements), Features, Epics, and Initiatives.

 1. Export the files you need